ScanzyLLC/scanzy-barcodescanner-sample-android-java/README.md

 # scanzy-barcodescanner-sample-android-java
-Native Android sample to use ScanzyBarcodeScannerSDK
+Native Android sample to use ScanzyBarcodeScannerSDK.

+If you have any questions or need help, check out official website [scanzy.com](https://scanzy.com).
+Get a free trial license, you'll be able to integrate Scanzy SDK to your app in less than an hour, and it's insanely simple!

 ## Prerequisites